-While the Pomodoro ® Technique is an amazing way to focus your labor for a more productive output, what the actual Pomodoro ® Technique stresses is detachment from work.
+The Pomodoro ® Technique is an amazing way to focus your labor for a more productive output.
+Through detachment from work.

 To be able to stop working.
-In order to work better.
+To work better.

 It’s not about cramming your focus for everything into 25 minutes of work, continuously.